Haven, Victoria

 Haven is a town in the Wimmera region of Victoria, Australia about 5 km south of Horsham.
 At the 2021 census, it had a population of 1,443.

+History

 Haven has a general store, a recreation reserve and a small primary school with approximately 100-150 students.

-The town has a monthly market.
-Haven Post Office opened on 1 December 1911 and closed in 1985.
+The Haven Post Office opened on 1 December 1911 and closed in 1985.

 During the Black Saturday bushfires in February 2009, a fire enveloping the outskirts of Horsham threatened Haven; firefighters managed to save the general store, hall and school, despite flames coming within metres of those buildings.

+The small town has a monthly market.